Gingerbread Cupcakes

 These old-fashioned gingerbread cupcakes are perfect for the cold weather.
-Flavored with warm spices such as cinnamon, ginger, and nutmeg, along with the rich and robust flavor of molasses.
-Then, topped with an equally delicious, melt in the mouth chocolate fudge frosting.
-They make perfect food gift ideas or treats for the holiday celebrations.
+Flavored with warm spices such as cinnamon, ginger, and nutmeg, and the rich, robust flavor of molasses.
+Then, topped with an equally delicious, melt-in-the-mouth chocolate fudge frosting.
+They make perfect food gifts or treats for holiday celebrations.

 There is something about the gingerbread spice that really makes you feel warm and comforting.
 I love giving my kids these spices in the winter months.
 The cold becomes a bit warmer from the inside.

-Have you tried my 5 spice ginger tea for cold and sore throat yet?
-It's a standard drink in our home every day in winter.
-The kids love it and the house is filled with the smell of these warm spices.
+Have you tried my5 spice ginger tea for a cold and sore throat yet?
+It’s a standard drink in our home every day in winter.
+The kids love it, and the house is filled with the smell of these warm spices.
 This year, winter is a bit colder than it was last year.
 So, we are going to need all the warm and comforting food we can get.

 Ingredients and substitutes